synnkfps/gentoo-installation-guide-ptbr/readme.md

 ---

 ### mídia de boot
-you can ssh into the boot medium for ~~copy and pasting~~ ease of use você pode usar o ssh (secure shell) na mídia de boot para mais facilidade de ~~copiar e colar~~
+você pode usar o ssh (secure shell) na mídia de boot para mais facilidade de ~~copiar e colar~~
 ```
 ifconfig